open-source-modelling/insurance_python/correlated_brownian_motion_python/README.md

 ## Getting started

 The user is interested in generating samples from 2 Brownian motions with a correlation of 0.8.
-Additionaly, the first BM has a mean of 1 and a variance of 1.5.
+Additionally, the first BM has a mean of 1 and a variance of 1.5.
 The second BM has a mean of 0 and a variance of 2.
 The user is interested in 100 samples.

 ```bash
 import numpy as np